 In addition, the stereo perspective can be swapped or flipped with the left and right channels changing places.
 Each solo control is a single button, allowing you to check placement and amplitude easily for all aspects of your mix.

 We all need a bit of fun, and the L-R (Left Minus Right) mode can be used for “karaoke” since many popular songs have mostly monaural vocals.
 Since L-R mode removes any mono content, vocals are usually reduced significantly or eliminated entirely.
 If you’re listening for pleasure, this let’s you sing along, accompanied by the rhythm track.
+L-R mode is also handy for setting up cartridge or tape head azimuth.
 Another valuable feature, the polarity inversion modes let you check signal chain integrity, while the left–only and right–only controls offer a more nuanced view into your stereo soundfield.

 See What You’re Hearing